-WILMAPCO STAFF PARTICIPANT: David Gula, Principal Planner, Daniel Blevins, Principal Planner This project is for a comprehensive study that will improve the appearance and functionality along Glasgow Avenue that will encourage more non-motorized trips and better connectivity.
-WILMAPCO will work with NCC, DelDOT, and area stakeholders.
+WILMAPCO STAFF PARTICIPANT: David Gula, Principal Planner, Daniel Blevins, Principal Planner This was a comprehensive study to improve the appearance and functionality along Glasgow Avenue that will encourage more non-motorized trips and better connectivity.
+WILMAPCO will work with NCC, DelDOT, and area stakeholders on implementation efforts.

-3. Red Clay Valley Scenic Byway - Design Standards Overlay District WILMAPCO STAFF PARTICIPANT: Heather Dunigan, Principal Planner, Randi Novakoff, Outreach Manager Staff worked with the County and its planning partners to create a scenic corridor zoning overlay and design standards, which was completed in 2016.
-Staff will assist New Castle County and the Red Clay Valley Scenic Byway as they work to implement the standards.
+3. Red Clay Valley Scenic Byway - Design Standards Overlay District

+WILMAPCO STAFF PARTICIPANT: Heather Dunigan, Principal Planner, Randi Novakoff, Outreach Manager Staff worked with the County and its planning partners to create a scenic corridor zoning overlay and design standards, which was completed in 2016.
+Staff will assist New Castle County and the Red Clay Valley Scenic Byway as they work to implement the standards and the byway's Corridor Management Plan.